akshitpanday791/GameDev-IEEE/README.md

 - It will help students to increase their knowledge and prepare for a competitive exam environment.

+## Various activities the player has to perform  :

+- Login:Players have to log in First with the Name and Some additional information.
+- Playing Room Creation: Player has to create the Room and Play with there friends.
+(Multiplayers)
+- Playing Theme: Players will randomly given 25 Question from the topics which can be related to Math, General Knowledge, Riddles questions etc.
+- Game Zone: Players will get the 5x5 bingo card having tiles with the answers of 25 Questions written on it.
+For each player tiles will be in     random order and not visible to each other.
+- Rule Book: There will be a set of questions; players will take chances to select any one question from it.
+After selecting the question, that question will be visible to all the players and then they will solve the question and select the correct answer tile from the bingo card.
+- If selected correctly they will get points for it and that tile will be marked and if not there will be negative marking.
+- To finish the game, the players will have to solve all the questions.
+No neagtive marking is there.If the player select wrong answer then correct answer will automatically solve but marks will not given to players.
+- Players will get the points on the basis of correct answers.
+- Rewards: At the end the players will be ranked as per their points.
+Player with the highest points will win.

+## Reward policy  :

+- Players will get the 1 points for correct answers.
+- There will be no  negative marking for wrong answers.
+- If a player skips the question there will be no negative marking.
+- Bonus points will be given on the basis of Bingo if any particular row,column or diagonal is completed marked, then Bingo complete and player  will receive 2 points.
+- Player will GET REWARDED with bingo bonuses at different stages for being a loyal bingo player.

+## Please Note:

+- This  game is intended for Students.
+- The Game does not offer “Real Money Gambling” or an opportunity to win real money or prizes.
+- The main objective of the Game is to develop the problems solving Skills as well and Improves the Knowledge of the Students.
+- If any Bugs takes place,we are always there to remove the Bug as Improves the Quality of the Game

 ## Game Build Under

 The game was developed under EG-100 Educational Games Challange which was Organised by IEEE Bombay Section and CDAC Mumbai During 2021